TobiasHafner/elevator_project/README.md

 Great for debugging and procrastination.

 ### GET `/elevator/current_time`
-This endpoint returns the current time and date in the simulation.
+This endpoint returns the current time in the simulation.
 The string returned is of the form: '"HH:MM:SS"'.
 Example: "12:03:22"

 ### GET `/elevator/cabin_state`